Find A Physician

 Established nearly 30 years ago, the New York Firefighters Skin Bank is the only comprehensive skin bank in New York State, providing allografts (skin grafts from donated tissue) to patients throughout the country.
 Allografts enable burn victims to fight infection, maintain their fluids and body heat, and control pain.
 The Skin Bank also provides cryopreservation services so that patients can bank their own tissue for future transplantation.
 For more information on the New York Firefighters Skin Bank, please call (212) 746-7546.

-To help a child return to the classroom after a burn, members of the Burn Center will talk with teachers and students about burns, recovery, and how they can help a burn injured classmate.
+To help a child return to the classroom after a burn, members of the Burn Center staff will talk with teachers and students about burns, recovery, and how they can help a burn-injured classmate.
 Burn prevention education is also provided.
-This program is offered free of charge and is open to all burn survivors and families.
+This program is offered free of charge and open to all burn survivors and their families.
 Presentations are scheduled as needed and coordinated with the child's school.
 For more information, please call the Burn Outreach and Professional Education Program Office at (212) 746-5417.

 Juvenile Firesetter Intervention Program